alehed/alehed.github.io/4_about.md

 The icon started out as a stylized capital C which gradually evolved into what you can see now.
 I kept referring to the app as “Nautilus” and the name stuck.

+### What kind of git hosting services does it support?

+GitHub, GitLab CE, GitLab.com and Bitbucket have all been tested with the app.
+But it should be able to clone any repository provided via https.

 ### How can you move a document or folder to a different project?

 Tap and hold its thumbnail.